Advice

 Mat Lown

 Mat is TFT's Chief ESG & Knowledge Officer.
-He's a chartered building surveyor and a chartered project management surveyor with more than 25 years of working with many leading property companies, investors and asset managers.
+He's a chartered building surveyor and a chartered project management surveyor with more than 30 years of working with many leading property companies, investors, and asset managers.

-Over the last 10 years, Mat’s focus has shifted towards sustainability and in 2007 he founded TFT’s sustainability consultancy.
-Mat and his team help TFT’s clients to understand the specific sustainability risks and opportunities when making property investment and development decisions.
+In 2007, Mat founded TFT’s sustainability consultancy, which helps TFT’s clients to understand the specific sustainability risks and opportunities when making property investment and development decisions.
 Ultimately, he would like to see sustainability becoming part of what constitutes best practice.

-Mat’s passionate about sustainability and finds that writing and lecturing regularly for RICS and for other organisations is a means of expressing and sharing this enthusiasm.
 Mat’s articles regularly appear in Construction News, Estates Gazette, RICS and Property Week, and he is a lead author of the RICS Guidance Note, ‘Sustainability – improving performance in existing buildings’.
 Also of note is Mat’s thesis, ‘Building a Greener Future’, which was published by the CIOB in 1991.
-He is a member of several sustainability committees including the British Property Federation, British Council for Offices, CIC and Revo.
+He is vice chair of the British Property Federation’s sustainability committee, and a member of British Council for Offices ESG group.

 Mat is interested in how great buildings and places can create delight and he particularly enjoys the creative re-use of existing buildings.
 The South Bank is a great example of how a place can be rejuvenated by considered new interventions and careful restoration of the original building fabric.